Trinity Church on the Green

-Trinity Church on the Green or Trinity on the Green is a historic, culturally and community-active parish of the Episcopal Diocese of Connecticut in New Haven, Connecticut, of the Episcopal Church.
+Trinity Church on the Green or Trinity on the Green is a parish of the Episcopal Diocese of Connecticut in New Haven, Connecticut, United States.
 It is one of three historic churches on the New Haven Green.
+The church reported 831 members in 2020 and 705 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $931,470.
+Average Sunday attendance (ASA) in 2024 was 225 persons, down from a reported 535 in 2019.

 This landmark building was designed by Ithiel Town in 1813, built between 1814 and 1815, and consecrated in 1816.
 It was built in what contemporaries such as the Rev. Samuel Jarvis labeled as the "Gothick style".
 It is the first example of a thoroughly Gothic style derived church building in North America, and predates the Gothic Revival architectural style in England by more than two decades.

 It is notable for its historic architecture.
 It largely retains its original early Gothic exterior, using the indigenous New Haven trap rock, in this form, a red/brown/orange stone that changes color with light and moisture for its external walls.
 Its mostly newer Gothicizing interior has burgundy walls and deep-sea green ceilings, oak pews with closing doors leading into the aisle, and gilt arches, groining, and organ pipes.
 It has eight stained glass windows on the north and south sides, including four Tiffany stained glass windows, and a rare "nonafoil" or nonagon shaped nine-petal Trinity Rose Window on the chancel end of the church (to the west), added when the chancel was added in 1884.
 The west end (liturgical east) wall of the chancel also contains two pentafoils alpha/omega windows, and five narrow windows with medallions giving the history of creation, along with icons of the four gospels and other religious symbols.
 Most unusual is the east side outfacing window "Trinity's History and Vision," commissioned for the 250th anniversary of the first church and designed by glass artist Val Sigsted; it is back-lit at night and it shines out on the dark New Haven green for those passing by or waiting for the bus.
 The stone reredos in the chancel was dedicated in 1912, with statues carved by Lee Lawrie in both late Gothic Revival and very early Art Deco styles.
 There is also an historically sensitive architect-designed columbarium in the nave, completed in 2009, with a small altar used in healing services.